Instructional Methods for English Learners

 Instructional Strategies for English Learners

 You will learn differentiated strategies that go beyond good teaching to enhance the learning of culturally and linguistically diverse students.
-The core of this module is creating opportunities for success for culturally and linguistically diverse students through specific strategies and techniques.
+The core of this course is creating opportunities for success for culturally and linguistically diverse students through specific strategies and techniques.

 - Construct a lesson plan with CLD instructional strategies allowing for CLD students to demonstrate and enhance learning.